michaelw/dyncli/README.md

                         as DYN_ZONE in environment.
   -l, --list            List all dns records as a csv file.
   --verbose             Print out api responses.
+  --list-users          List all users as a csv file.
 ```

 Dyn is a nice DNS service.
 It's an alternative to Amazon's Route 53.
 Though I do not believe that dyn's API is as robust as amazone, with the right set of tools is just dandy.